sarrietav-dev/votapp/README.md

 #### Packages used
 - Express: To handle routing and general server operations.
 - Mongoose: To handle communications with the database.
-- Bcrypt: TO encrypt passwords.
+- Bcrypt: To encrypt passwords.
 - JWT (JSONWebToken): To ensure security on API requests.
 - Joi: To validate data from requests.
 - CORS: ?
 - Dotenv: To allow `.env` file.
+- mongodb-memory-server: To mock a mongodb database for testing purposes.
+- mocha/chai: Testing library for asserting.
+- supertest: Testing library that helps with requests to the same server.

 #### Workspace structure
 **server.js**